Julia-Wagner/PipeTracker/README.md

 - Simplify the invoicing process for plumbers.
 - Give an overview of items in stock.
 - Implement CRUD functionalities for stock items, delivery notes and categories.
-- Make the application responsive, so it can be used on desktop, tablet and mobile screen-sizes.
+- Make the application responsive, so it can be used on desktop, tablet and mobile screen sizes.
 - Allow easy adaption to create a scalable application that could be used for other (plumbing) businesses too.

 ## **Scope Plane**